We all know the sensation of being low on gas.

 There’s no way to be sure without inspecting it.
 If you start your car, drive it for a while, and the pressure does not reach expected levels, it may indicate a relief valve malfunction.

-Thankfully, a simple cleaning should be all that’s required.
+Fortunately, an elementary cleaning should be all that’s required.

 Blocked Oil Passage

-As mentioned previously, one of the main reasons behind high oil pressure is the restriction of the flow of oil.
+As mentioned previously, one of the primary reasons behind high oil pressure is the restriction of the flow of oil.
 This may be due to a blockage, which is a serious concern.
 This usually results from a buildup of sludge or a carbon deposit somewhere along the oil passage.

 Dirty Oil Filter

-A few symptoms of a dirty oil filter include sputter or metallic sounds, a drop in engine performance, or black, sooty exhaust.
+A few symptoms of a dirty oil filter include sputter or metallic sounds, a decrease in engine performance, or black, sooty exhaust.
 You can replace an oil filter yourself at home relatively easily, or you can hire a shop to do it for you for between $35 to $75.

 Oil Quality/Grade